 Resources & Information for Lower Manhattan Businesses Impacted by Hurricane Sandy

 The City has announced that $72 million of a total $293 million allocation for business relief from a Federal Sandy relief package will be available to small businesses in the form of loans and matching grants.
-Small businesses that experienced direct damage from Hurricane Sandy will be able to access loans of up to $100,000 and matching grants of up to $60,000.
+Small businesses that experienced direct damage from Hurricane Sandy are able to access loans of up to $100,000 and matching grants of up to $60,000.
 Loans will have a 1% interest rate and must be repaid in five to seven years.
-The application period will be available on May 20, but information on the program as well as a checklist of the requirement documents for the application are available now.
+The application period is now open.

-You can find more information by calling 311 or by visiting the NYC Business solutions website here: http://www.nyc.gov/html/sbs/nycbiz/html/home/home.shtml.
-The City’s Department of Small Business Services will oversee the loan and grant program with assistance from the New York Business Development Corporation.
+You can find the application and more information by visiting the NYC Business Solutions site: http://www.nyc.gov/html/sbs/nycbiz/html/home/home.shtml or by calling 311.
 Business owners will work directly with an account manager at the NYC Business Solutions Center to apply for the loan and matching grant program.

 The $293 million in business relief programs funded through the City’s Federal aid plan includes $72 million in business loans and grants, as well as: